 In staying true to our historical roots, we have a diverse and passionate community of dedicated swimmers at the Brighton Baths Health Club.
 Since our inception in 1881, this has been the home base of the infamous winter swimmers, the Icebergers.
 This diverse group of swimmers is always welcoming of newbies – encouraging participation and enjoyment, not competition.

-Although they are notoriously known for swimming in the icy bay, this social group does swim year round meeting every Tuesday and Thursday at 4:00pm and Saturdays at 8:00am.
+Although they are notoriously known for swimming in the icy bay, this social group does swim year round meeting every Saturday at 8:00am.

 Every Iceberger has a different methodology of how they get into the cold water – some stand under the heaters just before briskly walking down the boardwalk, some plunge into the icy waters before they have time to think about it, and others like to wade in the water while their body acclimatizes.
 No matter the method to their ‘madness,’ the outcome is just the same – pure bliss and liberation.

 Natural sea water swimming provides people with a sense of adventure, a feeling of accomplishment, an innumerable health benefits.
 The open water is never the same from one day to the next, and overcoming the elements is a big part of the challenge.
 Through this activity you will meet some interesting people, learn more about your own self-imposed boundaries, and improve both your mental and physical wellbeing.